 The Badger State Trail is a 40-mile trail extending from Fitchburg to the Illinois state line.
 This ride takes you through beautiful Wisconsin communities with scenery of bluffs, old train depots and miles of wildflowers.
 View a map of the Badger State Trail here.

 As Fitchburg’s neighbor, Madison is just a trail away.
 The Capital City Trail is a paved trail and tours suburban and real Fitchburg as well as Madison.
 It links to urban Madison and takes you around lake Monona’s loop and beyond.
-View a map of the Capital City Trail here.

 Cannonball Path (No Pass Required)